zolrath/wemux/README.md

  This can be disabled by setting `announce_attach="false"`

- In addition, when a user switches from one session to another via the `wemux join <sessionname>` command, their movement is displayed similarly to the attach messages.
+ In addition, when a user switches from one server to another via the `wemux join <servername>` command, their movement is displayed similarly to the attach messages.

-  If csagan enters `wemux join applepie` the users on the default session `wemux` will see:
+  If csagan enters `wemux join applepie` the users on the default server `wemux` will see:

-    csagan has switched to session: applepie
+    csagan has switched to server: applepie

-  If csagan returns to default session with: `wemux reset` users on `wemux` will see:
+  If csagan returns to default server with: `wemux reset` users on `wemux` will see:

-    csagan has joined this session.
+    csagan has joined this server.

-  This can be disabled by setting `announce_session_change="false"`
+  This can be disabled by setting `announce_server_change="false"`

 ### Automatic SSH Client Modes
   To make an SSHed user start in a wemux mode automatically, add one of the